gov-cy/govcy-express-services/README.md

 ### Authentication Middleware
 Authentication is handled via OpenID Connect using CY Login and is configured using environment variables.
 The middleware ensures users have valid sessions before accessing protected routes.

+The CY Login tokens are used to also connect with the various APIs through [cyConnect](https://dev.azure.com/cyprus-gov-cds/Documentation/_wiki/wikis/Documentation/74/CY-Connect), so make sure to include the correct `scope` when requesting for a [cyLogin client registration](https://dev.azure.com/cyprus-gov-cds/Documentation/_wiki/wikis/Documentation/34/Developer-Guide).

 ### Dynamic Services Rendering
 Services are rendered dynamically using JSON templates stored in the `/data` folder.
-Service routes load `data/:siteId.json` to get the form data.
-Checkout the [express-service-shema.json](express-service-shema.json) See the example JSON structure of the **[test.json](data/test.json)** file for more details.
+All the service configuration, pages, routes, and logic is stored in the JSON files.
+The service will load `data/:siteId.json` to get the form data when a user visits `/:siteId/:pageUrl`.
+Checkout the [express-service-shema.json](express-service-shema.json) and the example JSON structure of the **[test.json](data/test.json)** file for more details.

 Here are some details explaining the JSON structure: